Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Classes/Untitled.md

 - ![](file:///C:/Users/aweso/AppData/Local/Packages/oice_16_974fa576_32c1d314_bec/AC/Temp/msohtmlclip1/01/clip_image036.gif)They saw you absolutely lose it and go berserk.
 Tell them what the situation was, and ask them how much col-

-Get +1 Tough, max +3 - Get +1 Cool, max +2 - Get +1 Sharp, max +2 - Get +1 Weird, max +2 - Take another Wronged move - Take another Wronged move - Gain a haven, like [[the Expert]] has, with two options - Add one more option to your haven - Take a move from another playbook - Take a move from another playbook
+Get +1 Tough, max +3 - Get +1 Cool, max +2 - Get +1 Sharp, max +2 - Get +1 Weird, max +2 - Take another Wronged move - Take another Wronged move - Gain a haven, like [[The Expert]] has, with two options - Add one more option to your haven - Take a move from another playbook - Take a move from another playbook

 After you have leveled up _five_ times, you qualify for [[advanced improvements]] in addition to these.
 They’re below.